thmisch/Nsp/README.md

 ## Implementations
 Currently there's only one implementation that's designed for linux desktop computers.
-Due to the above described differences, Nsc needs high availability to funcion correctly, which usually a desktop can't provide (people turn them off, because they're loud and inefficient).
+Due to the above described differences, Nsc needs high availability to function correctly, which usually a PC can't provide (people turn them off because they're loud and inefficient).
-Which means: its like encrypted IRC at this point.
+Which means: it's like encrypted IRC at this point.

 In the future I'll implement the protocol in a language like Javascript, or convert sth. to webASM, that can be used on mobile operating systems like android and IOS to create native apps for them.